-Venice is divided into sestieri (literally ‘sixths’).
+Venice is divided into six sestieri (literally ‘sixths’).
 On a map, the city proper – a series of over 100 islands – looks a little like a fish facing the left hand side of the page.
 The western sestieri, Santa Croce, San Polo and Cannaregio, are the fish’s ‘head’, the eastern sestieri, Castello, is the ‘tail’, Dorsoduro is the ‘underbelly’, and San Marco, to the east and north of the Grand Canal, its heart.

-San Marco is the busiest part of the city because it’s where most of the important sights and best views are concentrated: St Mark’s Square (Piazza San Marco) and Basilica, the Doge’s Palace, the Bridge of Sighs, the views out from the waterfront to San Giorgio Maggiore and across to Santa Maria della Salute are all within a 200 metre radius.
+San Marco is the busiest part of the city because it’s where most of the important sights and best views of Venice are concentrated: St Mark’s Square (Piazza San Marco) and Basilica, the Doge’s Palace, the Bridge of Sighs, the views out from the waterfront to San Giorgio Maggiore and across to Santa Maria della Salute are all within a 200 metre radius.
 This area is one of the most beautiful cityscapes on the planet.

-Away from the waterfront, the San Marco sestiere is fascinating, mostly a warren of backstreets and canals hiding some of the best secrets in the city and some of the most romantic hotels in Venice.
+Away from the waterfront, the San Marco sestiere is fascinating, a warren of backstreets and canals hiding some of the best secrets in the city and some of the most romantic hotels in Venice.
 The Rialto Bridge across the Grand Canal connects the northern end with San Polo.

 Vaporetto stops: Rialto, Sant’Angelo, Giglio, San Marco (Vallaresso or Giardinetti) – all 1; San Samuele (2),